Marek’s Disease in Chickens: Symptoms & Protection

 Marek’s disease often affects the nervous system, leading to paralysis in different parts of the chicken’s body.
 Here are key neurological symptoms:

-• Some chickens develop a twisted or wry neck due to nerve damage, which prevents them from holding their head upright.
+• Twisted Neck (Torticollis): Chickens may develop a twisted neck due to nerve damage, making it difficult for them to keep their head upright.

 Tumor Development